Page cover

 Edit Batch

-Opens the Edit Batch form.
-Edit any fields as required in the same way as How to Add a Batch above.
+Edit any fields as required following the guidelines for Adding a Batch above.

 View Batch

 View all the details about this batch.
 This includes the batch number, current quantity on hand, expiry date (if applicable), and storage location.
-Additionally, it provides a full history of all movements related to the batch—whether it's been received, used in production, sold, adjusted during stocktake, or written off.
+Additionally, it provides a full history of all movements related to the batch - whether it's been received, used in production, sold, adjusted during stocktake, or written off.
 Each entry shows what action was taken, when it occurred, and who performed it.
 This ensures complete traceability and accountability, helping users manage stock more accurately and efficiently.

-• Edit Batch: Opens the Edit Batch form, allowing you to update any necessary fields.
+Opens the Edit Batch form, allowing you to update any necessary fields.

-• Download >
+Download >

 • Product: Opens the product's page.